arnath/vijayp.dev/src/lib/blog/posts/apple-jobs.md

 ![Location is required](./location-required.png)

 For one, there's no way to search across all locations.
 This likely doesn't affect most people but I'm currently in a unique life situation where I'm looking for jobs in multiple countries.
-Even aside from this though, this has the unfortunate side effect of making it impossible to get a general sense of where there are openings without having a location in mind.
+This also makes it difficult to tell what locations Apple has jobs in unless you go elsewhere and look up the possible options.
 Note that it _does_ have a country filter, which is why I say this probably affects me more than most people.<br /><br />

 ![Engineers could fall under a lot of these](./teams.png)